katanox/tabour/core/docs/sqs/producer.md

 ```

-This will search for the appropriate registry and producer and use its configuration to produce the message
-returned from the lambda function provided (`producerFn`)

-**Notes**
+We can produce a batch of message using `BatchDataForProduction` which contains a list of `FifoQueueData` and `NonFifoQueueData`

+> [!IMPORTANT]
-- If a registry with the given key is not found, nothing happens
+> If a registry with the given key is not found, nothing happens

+> [!IMPORTANT]
-- If a producer with the given key is not found, nothing happens
+> If a producer with the given key is not found, nothing happens

+> [!IMPORTANT]
-- If the producer lambda returns a null as its first part, the message is not produced
+> If the producer lambda returns a null as its first part, the message is not produced